alam2tg/text-editor/README.md

 ## Description

- enDEVors is a powerful and intuitive application designed specifically for freelance software developers.
-This tool simplifies the process of managing the services they offer, creating quotes for clients, and efficiently organizing their quote history.
+This application is a simple text-editor using webpack.
+The text editor has an isntillation feature that allows you to download the app locally to your computer.

 <br>

 ## Learning Points

-- Concurrent NPM Scripts
+- 'Concurrently' NPM Scripts
 - Webpack servers
 - Webpack configuration with Plugins and Modules
+- Installing applications through the browser.

 <br>

 ## Features

 This project creates a text-editor application using Heroku.
 The application was built with webpack, which creates a leaner application for deployment.
+The browser version of the application allows you to install a local application for the text-editor.
+This is useful during development by having a separate window for writing code, outside of your development environment.

 <br>